Police, Capitol Hill and BLM: a

 (To get

-a better idea of how significant Khan’s endorsement is, in private life she is the partner of BLM co-founder Patrisse Cullors.
+a better grasp of how significant Khan’s endorsement is, consider that in private life she is the partner of BLM co-founder Patrisse Cullors.

 Throwing Molotov cocktails is attempted murder.